War Brides Act: Content

 The 1945 Act only exempted spouses and dependents of military personnel from the quotas established by the Immigration Act of 1924 and the mental and health standards otherwise in force.
 The quotas in the Immigration Act of 1924, at first, reduced the percentage admitted from 3 to 2, with the base population being the number of immigrants of each nationality present in the United States in 1890.
-This changed in 1927 with the introduction of the National Origins test, which capped the total number of annual admissions at 150,000, and with the 1920 population as the base, it assigned quotas on the basis of “national origins."
-The Immigration Act of 1924 excluded immigrants from the New World and their descendants; descendants of “American aborigines”; descendants of “slave immigrants”; and Asians or their descendants through the calculation of national origins.
-The 1882 Chinese Exclusion Act was repealed in 1943 by the Magnuson Act, and this allowed Chinese spouses of US armed service members to immigrate to the United States under the War Brides Act.
+This changed in 1927 with the introduction of the National Origins test, which capped the total number of annual admissions at 150,000, and with the 1920 population as the base, it assigned quotas on the basis of "national origins".
+The Immigration Act of 1924 excluded immigrants from the New World and their descendants; descendants of "American aborigines"; descendants of "slave immigrants"; and Asians or their descendants through the calculation of national origins.
+The 1882 Chinese Exclusion Act was repealed in 1943 by the Chinese Exclusion Repeal Act, and this allowed Chinese spouses of US armed service members to immigrate to the United States under the War Brides Act.
 Chinese spouses were the only Asian spouses that were allowed to be admitted by the War Brides Act.
 The Alien Fiancées and Fiancés Act of 1946 (60 stat.
 339, Act of June 29, 1946) extended the privileges to Filipino and Asian Indian fiancées and fiancés of war veterans.
 In 1950, Congress voted to bring back the War Brides Act and this return expanded the privilege of immigration on a non-quota basis to Korean and Japanese spouses.